This article may contain compensated links. Please read the disclosure for more info.

-Since a wholetone scale uses only tones, and in this way has all the pitches at an equal distance- it doesn’t matter where you begin from.
-You can start from any key.
+Since a whole-tone scale uses only tones and thus has all the pitches at an equal distance, it doesn’t really matter from what note you start.
+You can begin from any note.

-So, in a way there is only one, but you can of course start and end on any of the 12 different pitches.
+So, in a way, there is only one whole tone scale, but you can start and end on any of the 12 different pitches.

-Since now we have used up all 12 different pitches we have, there is nothing left to make another «unique» wholetone scale with.
+Since we have now used up all the 12 different pitches that exist, there is nothing left, to make another unique whole-tone scale with!

-So, we have two «complementary» wholetone scales, each using their own set of 6 different pitches, all a tone apart.
+So, we have two «complementary» whole-tone scales, each using its own set of 6 different pitches, all a tone apart.

-Music using wholetone scales was popular in the beginning of the 20th century.
+Music using whole-tone scales was popular at the beginning of the 20th century.

-Composers like Debussy used them in for example «Voiles», creating a soundscape of open harmonies, avoiding any sense of major or minor:
+Composers like Claude Debussy used them in for example «Voiles».
+Creating a soundscape of open harmonies and avoiding any sense of major or minor: